mautic/mautic-community-knowledgebase/pages/04.knowledgebase/01.installation/how-to-install-mautic-on-a-localhost/how-to-install-mautic-using-ddev/item.md

 The second option is executing the commands from **outside** of the DDEV container.

-If you wish to directly execute a command in the container without first using SSH to connect to yet, you can use
+If you wish to directly execute a command in the container without first using SSH to connect, you can use

 `ddev exec yourcommandhere`